liuk5546/English-Learner/tpo/writing/independent.md

 Moreover, if students need help, they will tell their teachers.
 The ability to recognize students in trouble is usless for a teacher.

 However, students will learn and research by themselves one day, so teaching them how to study on their own benefit their future.

+### 真题

+****

+People should buy things made in their own country, even if they cost more than the same things that are made elsewhere.

+#### phrase

+demestic manufactured goods  国货

+import goods 进口货